Scholar-official: Origins of Shi (士) and Da fu (大夫)

-Ancient Social Classes
+Ancient social classes

 The feudal social structure came to divide ordinary people into four categories, with scholar-officials at its top level, this structure is another important institutional basis of the formation and prosperity of scholar-officials.
 The order of these Four Occupations were scholar-officials, farmers, artisans, and craftsmen/merchants.

 Interaction with Confucianism

 Confucianism is the core of traditional Chinese culture and the theoretical basis of the autocratic feudal monarchy.
 The Confucian school of thought became the mainstream of traditional Chinese society, and Confucian education also became the mainstay of selecting officials at most levels of administration.

+Despite the hierarchical tendencies of Confucianism, scholar-officials and ministers are not mere obedient subordinates of the ruler, but theoretically have equal roles in the maintenance of social order.
+This includes the possibility of running counter against or opposing the ruler, should he prove to be unfit to uphold righteous principles and fail to provide and promote well-being for the people.
+Thus, the balance of power is ideally split between the meritocratic Confucian scholars and the dynastic emperors, and a ruler should maintain power with the acceptance of their ministers, who have the ultimate right to sanction and forcibly depose a tyrannical or failing ruler.

 During the Song and Ming dynasties, Confucian philosophers combined Taoist and Buddhist thought to produce the Neo-Confucian school, further enriching the Confucian ideological system.
 This directly increased the prosperity of the scholar-official class and also contributed to the unique moral code of the scholar-officials, which had a huge impact on the Chinese literati of later generations.

-Talent Selection Systems in Ancient China
+Talent selection systems in Ancient China

 The traditional Chinese official selection systems are the institutional basis of the formation of scholar-officials.